 David called the story "absurd and unsubstantiated," while Victoria reportedly told The Sun at the time, "We have been through a lot worse than this, and we're definitely going to get through this."

-In May 2004, while training with the English national team in Sardinia, Beckham told BBC Radio 5 Live, "I've made it clear that with two papers the way I and my family have been treated is an absolute disgrace because at the end of the day, I'm a nice person and loving husband and father."
+In May 2004, while training with the English national team in Sardinia, David told BBC Radio 5 Live, "I've made it clear that with two papers the way I and my family have been treated is an absolute disgrace because at the end of the day, I'm a nice person and loving husband and father."

 "We are sick and tired of people trying to make money at the expense of our family," the Beckhams said in a statement.
 "It's even more distressing when we are expecting our third son.
 These allegations are completely untrue and it is in the hands of our lawyers."

-The couple then amended the complaint in 2005 to include another NOTW story claiming, based on tales from a former nanny, that their marriage was a sham.
+The couple then amended the complaint in 2005 to include another NOTW story alleging, based on tales from a former nanny, that their marriage was a sham.
 They also sued the nanny, Abbie Gibson, who had worked for them since 2003, for breach of confidence.

-"When you invite someone into your home to look after your children—your most precious possessions—you have to trust them," Beckham said in April 2005.
+"When you invite someone into your home to look after your children—your most precious possessions—you have to trust them," David said in April 2005.
 "I can't say much more because there is a legal process...What I will say, though, is that the reason I keep my mind on football is that me and my wife are happy.
 We are normal people, although people might not think that.
 Of course, we have arguments like everybody, but, at the end of the day, I know that I love my wife."